CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

    ![](media/sad3.jpg "Azure Cloud Shell")

-1. After a moment, a message is displayed that you have successfully requested a Cloud Shell, and be presented with a PS Azure prompt.
+1. After a moment, a message is displayed that you have successfully requested a Cloud Shell and be presented with a PS Azure prompt.

    ![In the Azure Cloud Shell dialog, a message is displayed that requesting a Cloud Shell succeeded, and the PS Azure prompt is displayed.](media/1.64.png "Azure Cloud Shell")